alephys26/B21CS079_xv6-quiz/README.md

     4. Directory files : The directory are in form of files that have their entries and inodes in directory tables
     5. File Tables : The files have their tables that handle there open, close operations using their descriptors(pointers, inode locations, open, close flags, etc)

-15. d
+15. In xv6, pages are only of physical form, there is no virtual paging.
+The page size is of 4 KB and page table structure is of 2-levels.
+The first 10 bits of a 32-bit virtual address are used to index into the page table directory, which provides an address of the inner page table.
+The next 10 bits index into the inner page table to locate the page table entry (PTE).
+The PTE contains a 20-bit physical frame number and flags.
+Every page table in xv6 has mappings for user pages as well as kernel pages.

-16. In XV6, ls for listing commands, ps for listing processes and echo for handling commands related to echo application are aong the three essential commands.
+17. In XV6, ls for listing commands, ps for listing processes and echo for handling commands related to echo application are aong the three essential commands.

-17. s

 18. s

-19. ds
+19. s

 20. ds

+21. ds

-21. d
+22. d